DarkBones/darkbones.dev/content/posts/rag-but-i-made-it-smarter/index.md

 ## RAG Problem #1: Context Blindness

-To illustrate the problems with RAG, let's say my vector database holds detailed plots of my favorite movieseries.
+To illustrate the problems with RAG, let's say my vector database holds detailed plots of my favorite movie series.
 Let's pick two series that couldn't be further from each other: *The Matrix* and *The Lord of the Rings*.
 For illustration purposes, let's say we're using a small chunk size and no overlap.

 We have blindly split our movie plots into chunks and stored them in our vector database, along with their embeddings.
-We're even clever about it and split it up into sentences instead of `x` characters.
+We even take a smart approach by splitting it into full sentences rather than arbitrarily splitting at a fixed number of characters.

 Now watch what might happen if you query the vector database with a question, and what it might return.